ioBroker/ioBroker.web/WEB-EXTENSIONS-HOWTO.md

             res.setHeader('Content-type', 'text/html');
             res.status(200).send('You called a demo web extension with path "' + req.url + '");
         });

+        // inform web about that all routes are installed this.readyCallback && this.readyCallback(that);
     })();
 }

 module.exports = ExtensionExample;
 ```

+`common.mode` could be:
+- `daemon` - the instance will be started, but if `common.stoppedWhenWebExtension: true`, the instance will be started only if `native.webInstance` is empty.
+- `extension` - the instance will never be started, as it runs only as part of web instance

 ## Examples
 Following adapters support web-extensions: